-Original, iconic Hollywood film posters illustrating how the motion picture industry countered America’s isolationism, advocated going to war against the Nazis, and influenced post-war perceptions of the Jewish people and the founding of the State of Israel.
+These original, iconic Hollywood film posters illustrate the motion picture industry’s role in countering American isolationism, advocating the war against the Nazis, and influencing post-war perceptions of the Jewish people and the founding of the State of Israel.

-A surprising number of significant artists created Illustrations for inclusion in the works of I.B.
+A total of 17 different artists created Illustrations for 39 works of Nobel Prize Winner, I.B.
 Singer.
-The work ranges from whimsical in the children’s stories to sexy and scary in some of the books for adults.
-Among the artists included are Larry Rivers, Ira Moskowitz, Maurice Sendak, and Raphael Soyer.
+Their styles range from whimsical, charming children’s stories to poignant, sophisticated, and sexy adult books.
+Among the featured artists are Larry Rivers, Ira Moskowitz, Maurice Sendak, Antonio Frasconi and Raphael Soyer.

 This photo-documentary exhibition depicts the unknown story of the return to life after liberation of survivors of the Holocaust, whose families and communities had been destroyed and who were stateless and homeless.
 For five years, the Bergen-Belsen DP camp (established in a former Nazi Panzer tank training base, adjacent to the infamous concentration camp) became a vibrant, autonomous Jewish community, with educational, spiritual, and cultural activities that strengthened the survivors’ capacity to begin new families, bring 2000 Jewish children into the world, and was a vital center for Zionist political activism that helped create the State of Israel.

-An exhibition in memory of the annihilation of Hungarian Jewry during the summer of 1944, when Jews deported to their deaths at Auschwitz were required to write deceptive postcards to their families.
+exhibition in memory of the annihilation of Hungarian Jewry during the summer of 1944, when Jews d eported to their deaths at Auschwitz were required to write deceptive postcards to their families.
 International artists have created their own visual symbolism in the size and form of the original postcards to commemorate the Hungarian Holocaust.
 Co-sponsored by Alma on Dobbin Foundation.

-This exhibit includes works depicting the women who were instrumental in the early life of the Jewish people.
-The wrok ranges from 19th century lithographs through a contemporary quilt depicting Huldah—the last female prophet mentioned in the Bible.
+This exhibit, taken from our permanent collection, includes 21 works from 11 of artists depicting the women who were instrumental in the early life of the Jewish people.
+The work ranges from lithographs from the 19th century through a quilt depicting Huldah—the last woman mentioned in the Bible.